Samuel3Shin/Tiny-SSP-with-Open-RTB-spec/README.md

 ## Usage
 To use this project, you can use Docker Compose to build and run the system with the following commands:
-Make sure you installed Docker in your machine.
+Make sure you have installed Docker in your machine.

 ```bash
 docker-compose build --no-cache